 Are Honeycrisp apple trees hard to grow?

-How far apart should Honeycrisp apple trees be planted?
+How far apart should you plant Honeycrisp apple trees?

-Plant dwarf Honeycrisp trees 8 to 10 feet apart.
-Plant full-size trees 15 to 20 feet apart.
+It’s recommended that you plant dwarf Honeycrisp trees 8–10 feet apart, and plant full-size trees 15–20 feet apart.
 However, since Honeycrisp apple trees don’t self-pollinate, you’ll need another apple tree of a different variety planted close by to make sure your Honeycrisp apple trees are fertilized.

 Why are Honeycrisp apples so expensive?

-Honeycrisp apples are more expensive than other apple varieties because the trees are more difficult to grow and the apples more difficult to transport than other varieties like Golden Delicious.
+Honeycrisp apples are more expensive than other apple varieties because the trees are more difficult to grow, and apples are more difficult to transport than other varieties.
 Demand for Honeycrisp apples has also exponentially increased in recent years.

 SweeTango, Jazz, Ambrosia, Sweet Lady, and Enterprise apples all have similar flavors and textures to Honeycrisps.
-These apple varieties are not only more affordable at the grocery store, they are easier to grow, which makes them a good choice if you want a similar apple for less hassle.
+These apple varieties are not only more affordable at the grocery store, but also easier to grow, which makes them a good choice if you want a similar apple for less hassle.

 The Honeycrisp apple tree was developed by the University of Minnesota and is a hybrid of Macoun and Honeygold apple cultivars.